• Skip to primary navigation

 Yup!
 And no need to thaw, just give them a little chop and then add them right before you're ready to cut them because you don't want any moisture from the frozen berries to melt into your dough.

 Yes!
-Mix dough and store in fridge overnight and shape and cut in morning for a fast brunch treat!
+Mix dough and store in the fridge overnight and shape and cut them in the morning for a fast brunch treat!

 Can I freeze the dough?

 Absolutely!
-After you've shaped the dough into the 8 wedges, pop them on a plate or tray in the freezer for 10 minutes.
-Then transfer them to a freezer safe container and store for up to 3 weeks in the freezer.
+After you’ve shaped the dough into the 8 wedges, pop them on a plate or tray in the freezer for 10 minutes.
+Then transfer them to a freezer-safe container and store them for up to 3 weeks in the freezer.
 See recipe notes for how to thaw.

 Can I freeze the cooked scones?